 \textbf{Latent video diffusion models.} The pioneering LVDMs~\cite{blattmann2023stable, singer2022make, videocrater, ge2023preserve, blattmann2023align, menapace2024snap} repurposed image VAEs to transform each frame of the video independently into the latent space.
-This caused temporal flickering in the generated video and limited the video length due to limited compression achieved by image VAEs.
+This caused temporal flickering in the generated video and limited the video length due to the limited compression achieved by image VAEs.
 More recent works~\cite{gupta2025photorealistic, yang2024cogvideox, opensora, pku_yuan_lab_and_tuzhan_ai_etc_2024_10948109, videoworldsimulators2024} use VAEs that operate on video-level, hence mitigating both limitations of using image VAEs for video diffusion models.
 Building upon this, we aim to create a VAE with even higher temporal compression (\eightx and \sixteenx) compared to the contemporary \fourx, enabling highly efficient and longer video generation.

-\textbf{High compression VAEs.} There have been few works recently that investigate very high compression in latent space for higher-resolution (2K or 4K) images and longer video generation.
+\textbf{High compression VAEs.} There have been few works recently that investigate very high compression in latent space for higher-resolution image and longer video generation.
 UltraPixel~\cite{ren2024ultrapixel} provides an image autoencoder that can perform 24$\times$ spatial compression.
-Concurrent work DC-AE~\cite{chen2024deep} provides a solution to increase the spatial compression to as large as 128$\times$ spatially.
-However, they have to also increase channel dimension to cope with degradation in reconstruction quality.
-In comparison, we only focus on increasing the temporal compression, while keeping the number of latent channels fixed to avoid making the latent space harder to learn for the diffusion model.
-PVDM~\cite{yu2023video} treats video as a 3D volume and encodes it into a tri-plane-like representation.
-CMD~\cite{yu2024efficient} and LaMD~\cite{hu2023lamd} disentangle video into content and motion components, enabling generation with image-based diffusion models.
-Although this enables relatively higher compression, it is not clear how to extend such factorized latent space design to fit contemporary spatiotemporal VDMs.
-Similarly, concurrent work MovieGen~\cite{polyak2024movie} achieves \eightx temporal compression.
-In comparison, our method can achieve \sixteenx temporal compression.
+Very recently, DC-AE~\cite{chen2024deep} provide a solution to increase the spatial compression to as large as 128$\times$ spatially.
+However, they also have to increase channel dimension consistently to preserve reconstruction quality.
+MovieGen~\cite{polyak2024movie} and Cosmos~\cite{agarwal2025cosmos} also achieve \eightx temporal compression by making modifications to the tokenizer architecture.
+In comparison, we tackle a different problem in this work.
+Starting from a well-trained \fourx temporal compression model, our goal is to create a method to increase the temporal compression while keeping the number of latent channels fixed to avoid making the latent space harder to learn for the diffusion model.
+In this work, we keep the spatial compression fixed at \eightx.
+To the best of our knowledge, we are also the first method to achieve \sixteenx temporal compression.